“Intellectual growth should commence at birth and cease only at death.”

 “In the age of information and ready access to seemingly infinite knowledge, it amazes me how many people are unable to get out of their mental comfort zones to expand and strengthen their knowledge, abilities, talents, and creativity.
 With so many options available, perhaps it’s just too much to filter through and still remain focused.
 Understandable, given the over-saturation of memes, cat videos, and other myriad distractions.
 However, getting into a mental exercise regimen is no different than getting into a physical one.
 We all make excuses for why we aren’t following through.
 Myself included.”

-Well, I have no more excuses.
-This month, I've finished 24 courses on Lynda.com in UX/UI, Front-End Development, Drupal, and Audio Engineering tracks/courses and there's no end in sight to the learning available.
+As a result, I now have no more excuses.
+This month, I’ve finished 24 courses on Lynda.com in UX/UI, Front-End Development, Drupal, and Audio Engineering tracks/courses and there’s no end in sight to the learning available.

 Back in the late 90’s I spent a great deal of time absorbing everything I could about the internet.
 A lot of people thought it was just a flash in the pan, and that I was wasting my time.
 It didn’t take long for me to land a job though.
 20 years later I’m still in the industry and learning more than ever before.